Facilities Support Government Contracts in South Carolina

 Facilities Support in South Carolina

-Federal Facilities Support Services procurement in South Carolina funnels disproportionately through Columbia, which captures 38% of the state's 16 opportunities as of Q2 2026.
-The top 3 markets — Columbia, Clarks Hill, Charleson — account for 75% of statewide activity across 7 cities with federal contract flow.
-For market-entry strategy, Columbia is the gateway: winning work there builds the past performance and agency relationships needed to expand statewide.
+Federal Facilities Support Services procurement in South Carolina funnels disproportionately through Unknown, which captures 32% of the state's 28 opportunities as of Q2 2026.
+The top 3 markets — Unknown, Columbia, Clarks Hill — account for 71% of statewide activity across 8 cities with federal contract flow.
+For market-entry strategy, Unknown is the gateway: winning work there builds the past performance and agency relationships needed to expand statewide.

-In South Carolina's Facilities Support Services sector, Columbia dominates with 6 active opportunities (38% of state volume) in Q2 2026, followed by Clarks Hill at 3 and Charleson at 3.
-The 2.0× gap between first and second place signals that Columbia has structural advantages — likely driven by proximity to major federal facilities or defense installations.
+In South Carolina's Facilities Support Services sector, Unknown dominates with 9 active opportunities (32% of state volume) in Q2 2026, followed by Columbia at 8 and Clarks Hill at 3.
+The relatively close race between top cities indicates a competitive market where ranking shifts are common as new solicitations post.
 Contractors should track how these rankings evolve seasonally, as federal fiscal year-end (September) often reshuffles city-level activity.

-South Carolina's Facilities Support Services procurement is controlled by a narrow agency base: Department of the Army and Department of the Navy together account for 66% of all awards worth $28.7B in total obligated spending.
+South Carolina's Facilities Support Services procurement is controlled by a narrow agency base: Department of the Army and Department of the Navy together account for 63% of all awards worth $2.3B in total obligated spending.
 This dual-agency dominance means contractors in South Carolina must build relationships with both to access the majority of contract dollars.
-On the vendor side, the market is incumbent-heavy: the top 3 contractors — T&H SERVICES, LLC, ENVIREMEDIAL SERVICES, INC., DSC-EMI MAINTENANCE SOLUTIONS, LLC — hold 81% of recent awards, meaning new entrants face significant barriers unless targeting recompetes or set-asides.
+On the vendor side, the market is incumbent-heavy: the top 3 contractors — T&H SERVICES, LLC, ENVIREMEDIAL SERVICES, INC., CORG MANAGEMENT GROUP LLC — hold 75% of recent awards, meaning new entrants face significant barriers unless targeting recompetes or set-asides.

 Analysis computed from SAM.gov and USAspending.gov data · Updated daily

-South Carolina has 16 open facilities support contract opportunities as of 2026-04-13, with 8 likely recompetes identified.
-Top markets include Columbia, Clarks Hill, Charleson.
+South Carolina has 28 open facilities support contract opportunities as of 2026-06-01, with 8 likely recompetes identified.
+Top markets include Unknown, Columbia, Clarks Hill.

 Open Opportunities